Processed food is exactly as the name implies; Food that has underwent a type of Processing.

 Are you still suffering from tooth decay?

-According to a 511 page book called Nutrition and Physical Degeneration, our bodies are physically unfit for primitive lifestyles under the “modernized” foods of commerce.
+According to a 511 page book called Nutrition and Physical Degeneration, our bodies are physically unfit for primitive lifestyles under the modernized foods of commerce.
 Many processed foods are devoid of crucial body-building and body-maintaining materials because of the detrimental effect such processing has on them.
-More so, the consumption of processed foods has wrought a huge degenerative epidemic in the onset of the 20th century.
-One man took it upon himself to investigate and uncover the truth underlying the growing and worrisome phenomenon.
-He found out that these degenerative diseases appear worldwide and that there is a very significant pattern and culprit to them.
+More so, the consumption of processed foods had developed a large scale epidemic of degenerative diseases at the onset of the 20th century.
+One man took it upon himself to investigate and uncover the truth underlying this growing and worrisome phenomenon.
+He found out that these degenerative diseases appear worldwide and that there is a very significant pattern and a common culprit to them.

-The author, Dr. Weston A. Price, a dentist, was concerned for the increasing incidence of tooth decay and dental arch deformities in the United States.
-His concern took him to investigate, observe, document, and analyze different cultures around the world.
-For that task he needed a control group – a group within that culture that has a very high immunity to tooth decay and has no record of physical degeneration within their racial stock.
+The author of the book Dr. Weston A. Price, a dentist, was concerned for the increasing incidence in tooth decay and dental arch deformities in the United States of America.
+His concern took him so far as to investigate different cultures around the world through common scientific methods.
+For that task he needed a control group; which had been reported having a very high immunity to tooth decay and no record of physical degeneration within their racial stock.

 Dr. Price spent the 1930s traveling to 14 different cultures on 5 different continents.
-Where he had examined the teeth of thousands of primitive tribal men, women and children, who subsisted on their primitive diets (fresh, local and seasonal food, each culture having a unique diet that the climate and land conditions allowed).
-Then Dr. Price visited and documented extensively the physical degeneration of many primitive groups who had begun the process of modernization, as well as groups who had been converted entirely to subsisting on modern food.
+Dr. Price had examined the teeth of hundreds of primitive tribal men, women, and children who subsisted on their primitive diets.
+These diets were typically fresh, local, and seasonal food that the unique climate, geographical location, and land conditions could permit.
+Then Dr. Price visited and documented extensively the physical degeneration of many primitive groups who had begun the process of modernization, as well as groups within that same racial stock who had been converted entirely on subsisting on modern food.
 In many cases, these modernized men and women gave birth to children who had shown marked physical deformities in facial development, teeth, and body shape.

 The aspect of diet, what to eat or what not to eat, was largely discussed in this book.
 However, instead of focusing on the nature of the modernized foods, it was clearly demonstrated what factors within the primitive groups had greatly maintained their excellent physiques, even to very late ages.

-On the other hand, wherever roads, railways or ports allowed access to imported goods from the modernized world, we see that the people exchanging their nutritionally wealthy foods for the white man’s white bread, sugar, jams, canned foods etc., suffer greatly from the impact of the mineral and vitamin deficient food.
-The White Man developed a mentality of providing only energy and heat generating food for its masses, while the primitive races had maintained a close relationship with the body-building and body-repairing minerals and vitamins.
+On the other hand, wherever roads, railways, or ports allowed access to imported goods from the modernized world, we see that the people exchanging their nutritionally wealthy foods for the white man‘s white bread, sugar, jams, and canned foods suffer greatly from the impact of the mineral and vitamin deficient food.
+It appears that the white man developed a mentality of providing only energy-and-heat generating food for its civilization, while the primitive races had maintained a close relationship with the body-building and body-repairing minerals and vitamins.

-Due to a growing concern of increased sterility in modernized populations, largely because of the deformity in both sperm and egg, and increased incidence of birth defects and loss of child at birth, the urge to investigate the reasons for this phenomenon had propelled many scientists to determine the factors involved in the deformity in nature’ design.
+Due to a growing concern in the increasing sterility in modernized populations and increased incidence of birth defects and loss of child at birth, the urge to investigate the reasons for this phenomenon had propelled many scientists to search for the factors involved in the malfunction in nature’ design.
 The book elucidates many of the factors that had inflicted primitive groups undergoing the process of modernization.
 The consequences are not limited to physical degeneration alone, but also include impaired brain development, which has been associated with the rising incidence in criminal behaviors as well as learning disabilities.

 Could food and the state of the soil it had come from have an impact on physical development and performance?